Bandwidth/api-docs/content/dashboard/webhooks/eventNotification.md

 # Event Notification Event

 The notification callback API is used to notify customers of events and changes that occur with various feature and service orders that are being processed by the Bandwidth Numbers API on their behalf.
 In general this notification callback will be called whenever an **event** occurs.

 The event notifications occur when TNs in your account are impacted due to orders outside of your account.
 For example, a `MESSAGING_LOST` event is reported on a TN with hosted messaging service in your account when a port in order placed by another account on the same TN is executed.
 An order placed in your account to remove the TN will NOT report a `MESSAGING_LOST` event.
-Please see the [subscription documentation](../../account/subscriptions/about.md) to understand how to register the notification callback API with the Bandwidth Numbers API.

 ### Parameters